velartrill/velartrill.github.io/orig/missing-in-action.md

 "Shhh."
 Livkir hugs her tight.
 "I don't think *they'd* be so polite as to knock.
 I'll go take care of it, whoever it is."

-He opens to door to find a young, short boy in a robe as golden as his fluffy, short-cropped hair standing outside the dormitory.
+He opens the door to find a young, short boy in a robe as golden as his fluffy, short-cropped hair standing outside the dormitory.
 The boy looks up in surprise, eyes widening with recognition.

 "O-oh!
 C-comrade L-Livkir, sir," he stammers, "I— I thought-- I'm so s-sorry, I was, um, I was looking for Niltar—?"